 - DIGP1021 Web Authoring 2

 This course provides an introduction to web authoring software applications.
-Dreamweaver and Adobe Creative Suite will be major components of the course.
-Intermediate web subjects include meta tags, search engine optimization and using CSS for style, positioning and proper page layout.
+Using Adobe Creative Suite will be the major component of the course.
+Subjects include search engine optimization and using CSS for style, positioning and proper page layout.
 Web design principles are emphasized.
-Rich media content creation is introduced and the use of scripts is explored.
-Students also design and build websites for real-world clients.
+Rich media content, responsive design and mobile content creation are introduced and the use of scripts is explored.

 - GNED General Education Elective